-Metallurgicalbauxite prices fell in 2015-16 & steadied in late 2016.
+Metallurgical-bauxite prices fell in 2015-16, bottomed in late 2016 and returned to a rising trend in the second half of 2017.

 The Chinese metallurgical bauxite market was severely disrupted in 2015 & 2016 by oversupply from Malaysia, Guinea and Australia when Chinese demand was weakening.
-Demand is catching up, prices have stabilised and are expected to improve in 2018.
-ABx will sell metallurgical bauxite when prices are attractive.
+Demand appears to have caught up so that prices have firmed and are expected to improve in 2018.
+ABx will sell metallurgical bauxite when prices are attractive and has opened preliminary contract negotiations for bauxite from both its Tasmanian operations and from the Binjour project in QLD.